 Some dog breeds appear to have a genetic predisposition for developing lymphoma, but no one knows for sure.
 These breeds include golden retrievers, boxers, bullmastiffs, basset hounds, Cocker spaniels, Irish wolfhounds, Saint Bernards, Scottish terriers, Airedale terriers, and bulldogs.
 If a dog has a history of lymphoma, it should not be bred to prevent the likelihood of this cancer in its offspring.

 Other reasons for lymph node enlargement are difficult to prevent.
 Overall, just keeping your dog healthy through diet and exercise can help decrease the likelihood of illness and infections that may result in lymph node enlargement.
-Immune supplements, proper nutrition, regular veterinary attention, and practicing good hygiene are all things that may aid in your efforts.
+Proper nutrition, regular veterinary attention, and practicing good hygiene are all things that may aid in your efforts.